thebracket/llm_rust_article_1/README.md

 * You could use more than one LLM and take the majority answer.
 * You should try different LLM models.
 Llama 3 is a fun, open source model---but there's a *lot* of models out there!
 * You could definitely improve the word selection algorithm.
 Remove stop words, prioritize the title, etc.

+The final program categorizes about 1,300 domains per hour on my MacBook Air M1.
+It's not amazingly fast, but it's not bad either.
+It's definitely faster than doing it by hand!
+Spot-checking the results shows that it's pretty accurate, too.
+It's not perfect, but it's more accurate than I would be if I read all 63,519 domains myself!